The Observability Blog

 How to Monitor Varnish with Google Cloud Platform

-by Jonathan Wamsley on
+Jonathan Wamsley

-We’re excited to announce that we’ve recently added Varnish monitoring support for Google Cloud Platform.
+We’re excited to announce that we’ve recently added Varnish monitoring support for the Google Cloud Platform.
 You can check it out here!

 What signals matter?